Midlife Fatigue, or is Your Thyroid Slowing Down?

 Why does hypothyroidism happen?

-“The most typical cause of hypothyroidism in the United States is an autoimmune disorder called Hashimoto’s thyroiditis, also known as chronic lymphocytic thyroiditis,” says Dr. Rajesh Garg, an expert in endocrinology, metabolism and diabetes at the University of Miami Health System.
+“The most typical cause of hypothyroidism in the United States is an autoimmune disorder called Hashimoto’s thyroiditis, also known as chronic lymphocytic thyroiditis,” says Rajesh Garg, M.D., an expert in endocrinology, metabolism and diabetes at the University of Miami Health System.
 “This is when a person’s antibodies get directed against his or her thyroid gland.”

 According to Dr. Garg, antibodies normally intended to help protect us against the external harmful materials like infections, are formed against the thyroid and lead to its chronic inflammation.
 This, in turn, decreases the thyroid’s ability to produce the hormones we need.